Keep reading for my Cricut Explore Air 2 review

-In addition to fonts, you'll also need images to use in Cricut Design Space.
+In addition to fonts, you'll also need images to use in Design Space.
 You need to use SVG images (not jpg or png).
 There are plenty of places online that offer free SVG downloads and Creative Market also offers free SVG graphics that change every week – just like their fonts!

 Cricut Explore Air 2 Review: The Negatives